People arriving from Ukraine - risk and need: public protection guidance

 Supervision of children

 It is a parent or legal guardian’s responsibility to keep their children safe.
 This includes at home, outside, in a car and on the internet.
 Parents should not leave their children unsupervised while they are working, at the shops, or otherwise occupied.
-Parents should not leave a child on their own if they'll be at risk, as they may be subject to a fine or sent to prison if they put your child at risk by leaving them alone.
+Parents should not leave a child on their own if they'll be at risk, as they may be subject to a fine or sent to prison if they put their child at risk by leaving them alone.
 For further information see: Gov.Scot – Keeping children safe

-While this is true for people living in all types of accommodation (hosted, private, temporary),_this is particularly important while families are in welcome accommodation, where the communal areas and rooms are accessible to others.
+While this is true for people living in all types of accommodation (hosted, private, temporary), this is particularly important while families are in welcome accommodation, where the communal areas and rooms are accessible to others.
 Should there be any situations where local authorities are alerted to children being left unsupervised, the child’s parents should be contacted and asked to return – they should be made aware of expectations and requirements for childcare, and should have options (such as local childcare provisions) signposted to them.

 Within the welcome accommodation Code of Conduct, it is stated that people should not leave any child which they have responsibility for unaccompanied in welcome accommodation.